patternfly/patternfly-3/README.md

     gem install jekyll -v 3.1.6

 Note: You can use any 3.1.x version with at least 3.1.4 (3.1.4 includes necessary fixes to [#4433](https://github.com/jekyll/jekyll/issues/4433) and [#4442](https://github.com/jekyll/jekyll/issues/4442))

+#### Keeping NPM Dependencies Updated

+Anytime you pull a new version of PatternFly, make sure you also run

+    npm update

+so you get the latest version of the dependencies specified in package.json.

 ### Live Reload Server